 If you live in Philadelphia, it is a surprisingly short ride up the Northeast Extension.
-From the Lehigh Valley, you can take easy back roads or the toll road for a short ride to the other side of Blue Mountain.
-From New Jersey, it’s an easy ride up Routes 78 or 80.
-From the Scranton/Wilkes Barre area, just shoot down the Northeast Extension (476).
+From the Lehigh Valley, you can take easy back roads or the toll road for a ride to the other side of Blue Mountain.
+From New Jersey, just head up Routes 78 or 80.
+From the Scranton/Wilkes Barre area, shoot down the Northeast Extension (476).

 Piece of cake.
 Jim Thorpe feels far away, but it’s not at all.

 Check out the Broadway Grille, adjacent to the Inn at Jim Thorpe, for its lovely decor and outstanding food.
 New Executive Chef Zoraida Rivera has completely revised the breakfast and dinner menus (here’s their TV ad)!

 Moya, a Carbon County favorite that is named after head chef Heriberto Yunda’s hometown in Ecuador, serves elegant food in a casual, painterly atmosphere (you’ll see what we mean).
 The food is outstanding, the atmosphere relaxed – so it fits JT perfectly!
 Here’s a review from the Allentown Morning Call’s Susan Gottshall.

 Tony Stella’s Encore, is right downtown on 66 Broadway.
 Your senses will be delighted by Tony’s carefully crafted lunch, dinner, and cocktail menus, as well as an atmosphere of class, luxury, and romantic appeal.
 Check out their new video here!

 The New Mollie Maguire’s Pub and Steakhouse helped begin the emergence of outstanding food in Jim Thorpe when it opened in 1990 and is well-known for its 24-ounce steak.